anshbordia/msa-webapps/README.md

 # msa-webapps
 MSA Project for webapps bootcamp using power apps.

-Classify if the apples in a photo are fresh or rotten
+Classify if the apples in a photo are fresh or rotten.

 Uses AI builder from power apps.